Starry-49/Starry-49/README.md

 ## About

-I am **Shi Zhen (StarryZ)**, a Bioinformatics undergraduate at Soochow University, Suzhou Medical College, expected 2027.
+Good Day.
+I am **Starry**, a Bioinformatics undergraduate at Soochow University, Suzhou Medical College, expected 2027.

 My work sits at the intersection of three threads: